min2ha/ukwa-site/content/target/61150/index.en.md

   "subject": "Brexit"
 }

-# National Audit Office: Implementing the UK’s Exit from the European Union: The Department for Business, Energy & Industrial Strategy

 A  briefing describing how the Department for Business, Energy & Industrial Strategy (BEIS), which has one of the largest and most complex EU Exit portfolios in government, is preparing to deliver a successful exit from the EU.